Louise Michel: Political theory

 Michel did not only bemoan the poverty in which people across Europe lived, she also advanced a detailed critique of 19th century capitalism.
 She lamented the deficiencies of the capitalist banking system and predicted that the concentration of capital would result in the ruin of small enterprises and the middle class.
 In her memoirs Michel said that the Anarchist Manifesto of Lyon (1883) precisely expressed her views.
 The Manifesto had been signed by Peter Kropotkin, Émile Gautier, Joseph Bernard, Pierre Martin and Toussaint Bordat.
-Kropotkin, like Jules Guesde and Émile Pouget would become close friends and associates of her.
+Kropotkin, like Jules Guesde and Émile Pouget would become close friends and associates of hers.
 Instead of focusing on violent revolution, as she had done in her earlier works, Michel in her later works emphasised the spontaneous uprising of the people.
 She came to reject terror as a means of bringing about a new era.
 She wrote "Tyrannicide is practical only when tyranny has a single head, or at most a small number of heads.
 When it is a hydra, only the Revolution can kill it".
 She took the view that it is best if the leaders of such a revolution would perish, so that the people would not be burdened with surviving general staff.
 Michel thought that "power is evil" and in her mind history was the story of free people being enslaved.
 In an 1882 speech she said "All revolutions have been insufficient because they have been political".
 Organisation was, in her mind, not necessary because the poor and exploited would rise up and, through their sheer numbers, would force the old order to shrivel up.